JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 85. Fixed implementation of the template ToString specialization to allow _GUID parameters in Asserts (now GUID's are correctly displayed in Assert outputs (e.g. as shown in the Test Explorer summary pane)
 86. Revisited some comments and checked/corrected disabled warnings for clean build with the compile time disable debug option selected
+87. Upgraded ms-gsl 3.0.1 to ms-gsl 3.1.0 (copied new headers into solution) and rebuilt with updated compiler version 16.8.3